ssuyung/News-Image-Generator/README.md

 Since an OpenAI GPT API is also a paid feature, we didn't actually use it.
 Instead, we manually put the paragraph in the ChatGPT online and get the excerpted sentence, then feed it in the Google translation API .
 But this can also be done by hooking up to the GPT API so the process could be completely automatic.
 ## Style
 We demanded a consistent style for the news agency, so that the reader could recognize intuitively where the image comes from, and we didn't want to generate a realistic image that may mislead readers into believing that the image is real, so we ended on the 'caricature in lively color' style.
-Below are several examples of the original paragraph (in Taiwanese Traditional Chinese), the extracted sentence, the translated sentence (in English), and the final outputted image.
+Below are several examples of the original paragraph (in Taiwan Traditional Chinese), the extracted sentence, the translated sentence (in English), and the final outputted image.
 ## Examples
 ### 1. A Storm in Mexico Drives People to Hoard
 #### Original Paragraph